 Examples of common OTC medications that could pose a risk to a person’s driving abilities include:

 Controlled substances are illegal drugs that the user can become addicted to or abuse.
-There are five schedules, or categories, of controlled substances based on how dangerous they are and the abuse potential.
+There are five controlled substances schedules, or categories, based on their dangers and abuse potential.

 Schedule I: High potential for abuse.
 No accepted medical use.
 Examples include:

 Schedule II: High potential for abuse.
 Risk of severe physical or psychological dependence.
 Examples include: